ElectricRCAircraftGuy/glances_wiki/Install-and-test-Glances-DEVELOP-version.md

 # How to report a bug ?

 First of all, try to run Glances with the -d (Debug) flag on the command line.
-A /tmp/glances.log file will be generated with a lot of information.
+A glances.log file will be generated with a lot of information (to find the glances.log path, please run 'make show-version').

-You need a GitHub account (it's free...) to log bug on the Glances' tracker.
+Then you need a GitHub account (it's free...) to log bug on the Glances' tracker.

-[Click on this link](https://github.com/nicolargo/glances/issues/new) and enter the following informations:
+[Click on this link](https://github.com/nicolargo/glances/issues/new) and enter the following information:

-* Glances and PsUtil version (can be retreived with the _~/glances-venv/bin/python -m glances -V_ command)
+* Glances and PsUtil version (output of _make show-version_ command)
 * System configuration: Operating system name and version (output of _uname -a_ and _python -V_ on GNU/Linux)
-* Problem description (in English) and optionnaly error message displayed by Glances
+* Problem description (in English) and optionaly error message displayed by Glances
-* A copy/paste of relevant messages in the log file (/tmp/glances.log)
+* A copy/paste of relevant messages in the log file (glances.log)
+* A copy/paste of _make show-issue_

 Thks !